2009 Arunachal Pradesh Legislative Assembly election: Government Formation

 The Congress party won 42 of the 60 seats in the Assembly, including 3 uncontested seats - Dorjee Khandu from Mukto, Tsewang Dhondup from Tawang and Jambey Tashi from Lumla.
 Seasoned Congressman, seven times MLA and former chief minister, Gegong Apang, and his son Omak Apang both lost the elections.
 While Gegong lost to Nationalist Congress Party, his son was defeated by Bharatiya Janata Party candidate.
 Without the competition from Gegong, Dorjee Khandu was smoothly elected as the Congress Legislative Party leader on 2009-10-24.

-Khandu was sworn in for his 2nd term as the Chief Minister by Governor J.J.
-Singh at the Darbar Hall of the Itanagar Raj Bhawan on 2009-10-25.
+Khandu was sworn in for his 2nd term as the Chief Minister by Governor Joginder Jaswant Singh at the Darbar Hall of the Itanagar Raj Bhawan on 2009-10-25.